-Lightkey's position control is a circular area which reflects the physical position of the fixture.
-A point represents the current fixture position.
-The point's angle shows the fixture's pan angle, and the distance from the center shows the tilt angle.
-Imagine looking in the direction of the pan axis:
+Lightkey visualizes positions in a circular area which reflects the physical direction of the light.
+The angle around the circle represents pan, and the distance from the center represents tilt.
+To understand the displayed positions, imagine looking in the direction of the pan axis:

 Before you use the position control, you should calibrate the fixture's beam direction, as described in Set beam directions in chapter 7, Preview.
-This makes sure that the angles in the position control match the virtual Preview.
+This ensures that the position control and virtual light beams match the physical fixture.